 The Boob Book Project is a photojournalism series and so much more.

-The Boob Book will share intimate, raw, anonymous portraits and interviews to inspire healing through representation and rapport.
+The Boob Book project shares intimate, raw, anonymous portraits and interviews to inspire healing through representation and rapport.
 The project uncovers the impact that our breasts have in our daily lives, society, and around the world by filtering through history, health, propaganda, media, mental illness, the economic impact of social conditioning, patriarchal ideologies, and much more.
 The purpose of uncovering such an impact is to allow healing to happen by understanding why we need to heal in the first place and where our toxic mental constructs came from.
-The Boob Book and The Boob Book Documentary are coming soon.

 Carnival seemed like a great opportunity to continue this mission!

 The original plan for Carnival 2019 was to wrap a truck in Boob Book branding.
 We received full support to spread the mission by providing the body-positive affirmation cards into the costume bags of all the masqueraders.
-One band in particular was very excited and supportive of the project and the idea to celebrate the nude Black female while inciting conversation around the disrespect shown towards the nude bodies of black women depicted in the media.
-The band representative agreed to sponsor 4 topless individuals in attempt to create awareness around positive autonomous nudity.
+One band in particular was very excited and supportive of the project and the idea to celebrate the topless black individuals to start an important conversation.
+The band representative agreed to sponsor 4 topless individuals in attempt to create awareness around our mission.

 Why focus on the media?